 Penalties for Improper Exhibition

 Under Florida law, Improper Exhibition of a Firearm or Weapon is classified as a first degree misdemeanor.
-As such, the offense carries penalties of up to 365 days in jail and a $1,000 fine.
+As such, the offense carries penalties of up to 1 year in jail or 12 months of probation, and a $1,000 fine.
 Improper Exhibition of a Firearm or Weapon is a permissive lesser-included offense of aggravated assault.